sagidana/fork/README.md

 - add `gq`
 - add `/` to visual mode (search visualized text)

+- OPTIMIZE: while in insert mode update treesitter only on exit from insert mode
 - move windows (especially in the rg cases)
 - make `.` operation work for most/all cases
 - autocomplete - dont require enter.. act like vim